Green function of the P\"{o}schl-Teller potential: Introduction

 We note that a recent article~\cite{DeAmicis:2025xuh} has computed the historical QNM piece of the full RWZ equations, properly taking into account causality conditions.
 When possible, we will qualitatively compare our results to theirs, showing that we also recover the so-called \textit{redshift} (or \textit{horizon}) modes in the waveform in the regime where it is usually thought that only QNM oscillations subsist.
 The existence of these new modes could sensibly modify our picture of the waveform in the QNM regime, as the dominant redshift mode is less damped than the first overtone for $\ell=2$ perturbations.
 On the other hand, we will explain why we disagree with a recent proposal indicating a screening of the redshift modes~\cite{Oshita:2025qmn} in Section~\ref{sec:remarks}.

 This paper is organized as follows.
-In Section~\ref{sec:defGreen}, we will recap how one can solve BH perturbation equations using the Green function technique.
+In Section~\ref{sec:defGreen}, we will recap how one can solve BH perturbation equations using the Green function technique; this part can be skipped by the readers already familiar with the topic.
 In Section~\ref{sec:PTGreen} we introduce the P\"{o}schl-Teller potential and exactly solve its Green function at all times using an integration contour in the complex plane.
 We also compare our analytical results to a numerical solution, finding an excellent agreement.
 Next, in Section~\ref{sec:response} we compute the waveform generated by a point-particle plunging into the BH along two different trajectories.
 Finally, in Section~\ref{sec:remarks} we make some remarks concerning the analytic structure of the full RWZ equations Green function.
+The aim of this last section is to highlight a discrepancy with Ref~\cite{Oshita:2025qmn} as well as to provide a qualitative discussion on how our results generalize to \sch.
 We use units in which $G=1$.
 Furthermore we set the BH mass to be $2M=1$, so that the horizon is located at $r=1$ in \sch coordinates.